cosinekitty/astronomy/source/kotlin/doc/-astronomy/rotation-hor-eqj.md

 #### Return

-    A rotation matrix that converts HOR to EQJ at `time` and for `observer`.
+A rotation matrix that converts HOR to EQJ at time and for observer.

 ## Parameters